Buy Breakdown Cover

 Broken line

-It’s legal to cross a broken white line down the middle of a road if you’re overtaking or turning.
-Just make sure the road is clear and you can complete the manoeuvre safely.
+It is legal to cross a broken white line down the middle of a road when overtaking or turning, provided it is safe to do so and the road ahead is clear.

 Longer lines